Jcanman1/ENPRESOR-VISION-BOARD/README.md

 `Audiowide-Regular.ttf` font file is bundled with the application. `draw_header` will look for the font either in the application directory or an `assets` subfolder.
 The installer script copies the file into `assets` automatically so the PDF headers render with the correct font.
-When generating Japanese reports you should either include `NotoSansJP-Regular.otf` in the `assets` folder **or** ensure the system package `fonts-noto-cjk` is installed so the application can locate a suitable Japanese font automatically.
+For Japanese text the application tries to load a `NotoSansJP` font from the same search paths or the system package `fonts-noto-cjk`.
+If none of these fonts are found, a built-in CJK font (`HeiseiKakuGo-W5`) is used as a fallback so text still renders correctly.

 To include the `assets` folder when creating the executable with PyInstaller use the `--add-data` option.
 The separator differs by platform: